 - the person is suitable for community service work;

 - it is appropriate in all of the circumstances that they be required to perform community service work;

 - the arrangements exist in the area in which they live or intend to live for them to perform community service work; and

 - the community service work can be provided in accordance with those arrangements

-People commonly encounter problems with being assessed as suitable due to:
+People commonly encounter problems with being assessed as suitable for community work due to:

 - unresolved mental health issues;

 - drug/alcohol issues;